St Johns Wood Scouts

 Scouting is for Girls and Boys!

 The aim of Scouting is to encourage the physical, intellectual, social, emotional and spiritual development of young people so that they take a constructive place in society as responsible citizens, and as a member of their local, national and international communities.
+Research shows Scouting builds resilience in youth.

 This is undertaken in small teams ("patrols"), under the watchful eye of trained volunteer leaders, with the youth gradually taking on more leadership as they learn the skill of leadership using the proven Scout method.
 And all done in the context of fun, often outdoor adventurous activities.